subuser-security/subuser/serializations/config-dot-json-file-format.rst

  * ``volumes-dir``: Path to directory which contains docker volumes which are managed by subuser.

   ``type``: string - path to directory

+ * ``user``: It is possible to run subuser as root rather than making your main user a member of the ``docker`` group.
+If you choose to do so, you can use this option to tell subuser what your main user is.

+  ``type``: string - username